More Libor fines expected by mid-year: source

 German regulator BaFin only began an in-depth Libor probe into Deutsche Bank last year -- around four years after the Washington-based Commodity Futures Trading Commission (CFTC) initiated an industry-wide investigation into dollar Libor.

-BaFin is expected to finalize its report by early March, financial sources said.
+BaFin is expected to finalise its report by early March, financial sources said.
 That report can then provide the meat for a transatlantic settlement.

 "Any settlement talks with Deutsche Bank can only start when this report is finished," noted one German financial source.